An Interactive Gravitational-Wave Detector Model for Museums and Fairs: Technical Design

 LIGO is fine-tuned and controlled so that the interference pattern is almost completely dark unless a gravitational wave passes through the detector.
 Our interferometer reacts to any kind of shaking motion, meaning that the interference pattern constantly flickers.
 To observe the interference pattern we tested a large variety of screen materials.
 The brightest, highest contrast pattern was observed using red card.
-The use of two diverging lenses (focal length $-50~\mathrm{mm}$) allows us to create a large beam-spot.
-These, combined with a small difference in the interferometer's arm lengths, produce the ringed interference pattern that changes depending on the relative length of the arms.
+The interference pattern in LIGO is a single spot of light changing over time.
+To demonstrate the changes more clearly to our audience, we used two diverging lenses (focal length $-50~\mathrm{mm}$) to create a large ($\sim 3~\mathrm{cm}$) beam-spot.
+These, combined with a small difference in the interferometer's arm lengths, produce a ringed interference pattern that changes depending on the relative length of the arms.
+When there is no change in distance, these rings remain still, but if there is some disturbance to the interferometer the rings will expand and contract.
+By viewing the interference pattern, the audience can build an understanding that this expansion or contraction corresponds to the detector sensing a change in distance.
+Fig.~\ref{fig:interferencePattern} gives an example of how the rings' motion makes both the direction and the magnitude of the motion visually apparent, while maintaining a LIGO-like operation.

-The Michelson interferometer described here can be used as a stand-alone piece.
+Our Michelson interferometer can be used as a stand-alone piece.
 In this configuration, it is well suited for use with small groups under the guidance of a trained demonstrator, enabling more direct engagement~\cite{doi:10.1111/j.2151-6952.1986.tb01442.x,doi:10.1080/21548455.2019.1646439}.
 For example, the outer dome can be removed and properties of the interferometer explored, such as demonstrating alignment of optics, or pushing on the base to bend it slightly, changing the relative arm lengths.